Snapchat/KeyDB-docs/docs/modules-api-ref.md

     void RedisModule_Log(RedisModuleCtx *ctx, const char *levelstr, const char *fmt, ...);

-Produces a log message to the standard Redis log, the format accepts printf-alike specifiers, while level is a string describing the log level to use when emitting the log, and must be one of the following:
+Produces a log message to the standard KeyDB log, the format accepts printf-alike specifiers, while level is a string describing the log level to use when emitting the log, and must be one of the following: